usamahjavaid/usamahjavaid.github.io/index.md

 Hello, welcome to my progress in github page development

 ### About me
-My name is Usamah and i am 24 years old.
+My name is Usamah J.Iqbal and i am 24 years old.
 I finished my Academy Profession (AP) Degree in Financial Controlling, and I tried working as an accountant for 1 year.
 I quickly found out that the profession wasn't for me.
 My twin brother introduced me to computer science, and I found it interesting.
 And now I am learning programming.
 I do suck at programming, but I am learning quickly thanks to my classmates and teachers.

 ```markdown
 Syntax highlighted code block